Doug Tygar, professor, computer science and School of Information

-Doug Tygar has a joint appointment as a Professor of Computer Science and a Professor in the School of Information.
-He works in computer security, privacy, and electronic commerce.
-You can visit his web site at tygar.net.
+Doug Tygar has a joint appointment in computer science and the School of Information.
+He works in computer security, privacy and electronic commerce.
+You can visit his computer science website at tygar.net.